-- 4.1 The Policy is based on the following principles: - (a) The promotion of all official languages as referred to in section 6(1) of the Constitution; - (b) the promotion of Khoi, Nama and San languages as referred to in section 6(5)(a)(ii) of the Constitution, in collaboration with PanSALB;

-- (c) the promotion of multilingualism as a tool to promote nation building and social cohesion: - (d) the promotion of effective language management to ensure efficient public service administration that meets the needs of the public and ensures equitable access to the services and information of the DTA; and - (e) a community-based approach in terms of which the DTA is to be guided by the language(s) spoken by the specific client or clients to whom is service is to be rendered. - 4.2 The use of any language for the purposes of exploitation, domination and discrimination within the DTA or towards any client is prohibited.
+- 4.1 The Policy is based on the following principles: - (a) The promotion of all official languages as referred to in section 6(1) of the Constitution; - (b) the promotion of multilingualism as a tool to promote nation building and social cohesion; - (c) the promotion of effective language management to ensure efficient public service administration that meets the needs of the public and ensures equitable access to the services and information of DCoG; and - (d) a community-based approach in terms of which DCoG is to be guided by the language(s) spoken by the specific client or clients to whom service is to be rendered. - 4.2 The use of any language for the purposes of exploitation, domination and discrimination within DCoG or towards any client is prohibited.

-5. DTA focus areas
+5. DCoG focus areas